Progressive Party of Canada: Origins

 The origins of the Progressive Party can be traced to the politics of compromise under Prime Minister Sir Wilfrid Laurier.
 The most important issue to farmers in western Canada at the time was free trade with the United States.
 The National Policy implemented by Prime Minister Sir John A. Macdonald in the 1890s forced farmers to pay higher prices for equipment and to sell their produce for less.
 After World War I, however, neither of the major political parties supported free trade.

 At the turn of the century, voters in Western Canada began to consider an influx of radical political ideas.
 From the United States came Progressivism and the Non-Partisan League.
 From Britain, the new immigrants brought Fabian socialism.
 This mix of ideology and discontent led to discussion of forming an independent party, especially in the "Grain Growers' Guide", a magazine of the day.
 The first organizations of agricultural protest were farmers’ organizations: Manitoba Grain Growers' Association, Alberta Farmers' Association, and the United Farmers of Alberta.
 The first big activity was the farmers' march on Ottawa in 1911.

 After World War I, farmers' organizations across Canada became more politically active and entered electoral politics on the provincial level.
 The United Farmers of Ontario ran in the 1919 provincial election and, surprisingly, won.
 The emergence of the UFO exemplified the scope of farmer politics.
 It was not just western opposition to the tariff and eastern economic power, It was an occupational or class movement with a realistic chance at federal political influence.
-Over 1919 and 1920 several federal by-elections were won by "United Farmers" candidates.
+Through 1919 and 1920, several federal by-elections were won by "United Farmers" candidates.

 In June 1919, Thomas Crerar, Minister of Agriculture in the Unionist government of Robert Borden, quit the Borden cabinet because Minister of Finance Thomas White introduced a budget that failed to sufficiently reduce the tariff.
 Saskatchewan farmer leader and independent MP John Archibald Maharg withdrew his support from the government and joined Crerar, as did eight other Unionist MPs from the west.
 This loosely-organized caucus proved to be the beginnings of the Progressive Party.